 Overview – Bwindi NP

 Bwindi Impenetrable NP is a UNESCO world heritage site and it is the best place in Uganda to track mountain gorillas.
-The park protects half the world's population and has several habituated groups.
+The park protects 40 to 50% of the world's population and has several habituated groups.
 The forest is also a bird-watcher's paradise with 350 species recorded, including many Albertine Rift endemics.

 - Excellent gorilla trekking with almost guaranteed sightings

 - Superb bird-watching available with knowledgeable guides